lesiak/snippets-of-knowledge/AWS.md

   - High availability across AWS Regions with Aurora global databases
   - Fault tolerance for an Aurora DB cluster
   - High availability with Amazon RDS Proxy
+    > With RDS Proxy, you can build applications that can transparently tolerate database failures without needing to write complex failure handling code.
+The proxy automatically routes traffic to a new database instance while preserving application connections.
+It also bypasses Domain Name System (DNS) caches to reduce failover times by up to 66% for Aurora Multi-AZ databases.
 - [Recovering an Amazon Aurora global database from an unplanned outage](https://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/aurora-global-database-disaster-recovery.html#aurora-global-database-failover)
 - [Amazon Aurora storage and reliability](https://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/Aurora.Overview.StorageReliability.html)
 - [How is Aurora serverless different than aurora with autoscaling?](https://stackoverflow.com/questions/74352620/how-is-aurora-serverless-different-than-aurora-with-autoscaling)